systopia/de.systopia.xcm/docs/configuration.md

 ![Extended Contact Matcher (XCM) configuration form - Difference handling](img/xcm-configuration-difference-handling.png "Extended Contact Matcher (XCM) configuration form - Difference handling")

-This section defines, what to do when a contact has been identified by XCM, submitted data was different to the contact's current state, and thode different properties have not been changed by XCM.
+This section defines, what to do when a contact has been identified by XCM, submitted data was different to the contact's current state, and those different properties have not been changed by XCM.

 ### Diff Activity